ElenaChes/Express-Js--URL-shortener/README.md

 - key - The API key mentioned previously.
 - act - Can be one of the following: new, page, label, url, search, delete.
 - u - The url you'd like to shorten.
 - p - The url extension your short url will get.
+For example,<br>
-For example if your urlRemote=`https://myapp.com` and p=`page`, then the short url you've registered will be at `https://myapp.com/page`
+  if your urlRemote=`https://myapp.com` and p=`page`, the short url you've registered will be at `https://myapp.com/page`.
-- l - A readable name for your short url.
+- l (lowercase L) - A readable name for your short url.
 - rb - Name or ID (depending on platform) of the user that registered the short url.

 Extra: